Vanderbilt Travel Risk Assessment Committee

 - Recommended evacuation by local officials

-- Widespread disease or epidemic
+- Widespread disease or epidemic that is uncontrolled

 - Severe weather advisory such as hurricane warnings